tpfeeney/FeenBlog/content/home/about.md

   year = 2008
 +++

-# Biography
+# Hello and Welcome!

-I am currently a Post Doc at BU investigating the impact of race and and socioeconomic status on surgery outcomes.
-Additionally, I am studying ways to improve follow up for incidentally discovered adrenal masses.
+My name is Tim, and I am a Post Doc at Boston Univeristy.
+My current reserach involves investigating the impact of race and and socioeconomic status on surgery outcomes.
+I am also studying ways to improve follow up for incidentally discovered adrenal masses.
 This website is a work in progress.